Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Texas State Stats and Trends

-- Texas State has five wins against the spread in nine games this season.
+- Texas State has five wins against the spread in nine games this year.

-- The Bobcats have been favored by 2.5 points or more two times this season and covered the spread in one of them.

 - Texas State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Texas State is 1-1 against the spread and 1-1 overall this season when the team notches more than 31.8 points.
+- Texas State is 1-1 against the spread and 1-1 overall this season when the team scores more than 31.8 points.

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.